Skip to content

 First Launch ExperienceOnboarding tour

 Application settings stored as JSON (settings.json).
 Schema-versioned with migration support.
+The agents.db consolidation does not touch settings; application-wide preferences continue to live outside workspace databases.

 The app uses environment-aware paths to isolate dev/test data from production: